popsolutions/openventilator/00_Documentation/Assembly/GantryAssembly.md

 Also do not forget that you will need all the acrylic parts.

+Insert the linear Bearings into the bearing case (3D printed or laser cutted)

+Than start the assembly

-Start with the 8mm x 50mm screw.
+Start it with the 8mm x 50mm screw.

 Insert the Screw trought the acrilic plate with the washers, bearings as show in the photo sequence.